mindylindsey/art-of-agility/docs/getting-started/user-story-template.md

 Acceptance Criteria

-In this section, include the following acceptance criteria for this user story.
+In this section, include the acceptance criteria for this user story.
 Add additional acceptance criteria, as needed:

 1.
 2.

 Definition of Done

-In this section, include the following Definition of Done for this story.
-Add additional acceptance criteria, as needed:
+In this section, include the Definition of Done.

 1.
 2.